PLATO Program Manager

 APLU Adaptive Courseware Grant Executive Sponsor

-Noel E. Wilkin, RPh, PhD is Interim Provost, Professor of Pharmacy Administration, and Research Professor in the Research Institute of Pharmaceutical Sciences at The University of Mississippi.
+Noel E. Wilkin, RPh, PhD is Provost and Executive Vice Chancellor, Professor of Pharmacy Administration, and Research Professor in the Research Institute of Pharmaceutical Sciences at The University of Mississippi.
 Dr. Wilkin is a pharmacist and scientist who earned both his Bachelor of Science in Pharmacy and his Doctor of Philosophy degrees at the University of Maryland, Baltimore.
 His areas of research include investigations into practical reasoning and its role in decision making, mechanisms to enhance optimal drug therapy, identification and monitoring of inappropriate drug use, and pharmacy entrepreneurship and management.
 Dr. Wilkin has been awarded substantial grant and contract support, has published in numerous peer-reviewed and professional journals, and has taught at both the graduate and undergraduate levels.
 He served 5 years as Editor of the Journal of Pharmacy Teaching; served on the CAPE Advisory Panel ? which outlined the most recent educational outcomes for pharmaceutical education; and edited a book called Handbook for Pharmacy Educators: Contemporary Teaching Principals and Strategies, which was the first in a three-book series that he created.
 Dr. Wilkin is a member of Rho Chi, Phi Lambda Sigma, and Phi Kappa Phi honor societies; and he has been recognized as the teacher of the year at The University of Mississippi School of Pharmacy three times.
 Dr. Wilkin is dedicated to serving his family, institution, discipline, and community.

 APLU Adaptive Courseware Grant Principle Investigator